 In The Floozies of Fate, my protagonist, Marty, falls for a guy named Heartache Harry.
 People often ask me where my ideas come from.
 Here’s one example: When I was in college my roommate and I hung out at a bar near campus.
 We were pals with the guys that worked there and spent a […]

-By Sherry Siska I’m not confident.
-All you have to do is take a gander at any actor, singer, musician, or pro athlete who is “making it” in their profession and you’ll see the confidence just oozing off of them so hard that it’s practically rolling down the street.
-These folks are nothing if not […]
+By Sherry Siska All you have to do is take a gander at any actor, singer, musician, or pro athlete who is “making it” in their profession and you’ll see the confidence just oozing off of them so hard that it’s practically rolling down the street.
+These folks are nothing if not confident.
+I, on […]

 The freedom and fun that comes from letting go of expectations and embracing the creative process.

 The trouble with conventional wisdom is that it leads to a life that’s, well, conventional.

 By Sherry Siska So, somewhere along about 1993, while working in marketing for a fiber optics company, I rekindled my interest in writing.
 One of my colleagues had earned her Master’s degree in writing and wrote lots of short stories and such.
 She convinced me to attend a conference at a local college.
 Writing a […]